-Having said that, escape Barcelona’s chaos by taking a trip to El Penedès and lose yourself in its picturesque countryside and beautiful vineyards and enjoy tasting all of Cava’s exquisite tastes.
+Having said that, escape Barcelona’s chaos by taking a trip to El Penedès.
+Lose yourself in its picturesque countryside, beautiful vineyards and enjoy tasting all of Cava’s exquisite tastes.

 Exploring the area

-Hiking is also on the agenda and for those of you who prefer to appreciate nature at their own pace, this is the right place to be.
+Hiking is also on the agenda for those of you who prefer to appreciate nature at their own pace.
+This is the perfect place to do so.
 There are loads of different routes all around Vilafranca del Penedès and Sant Sadurní d’Anoia.
 This is an excellent way of absorbing your surroundings and getting more in touch with nature.

-Olèrdola is a very old village that was already populated in the Neolithic era.
+The ancient village of Olèrdola was first populated during the Neolithic era.
 There you can have a look at ruins of the old city, you can admire Sant Miguel Church and the castle, both from the 10th century.

-Above is the photo of the beautiful Castle of Sant Martí Sarroca.
-This is a very prestigious monument of the Alt Penedès, along with the 13th century Santa Maria church.
-Both are cataloged as a history-art monument of national interest.
+Above is the Castle of Sant Martí Sarroca.
+A very prestigious monument of the Alt Penedès, along with the 13th century Santa Maria church.
+Both are cataloged as art-history monuments of national interest.
 They’re definitely worth a visit!

 An ancient Benedictine priory of which the church and part of the cloister remain.
 Its Romanic bell tower of the first era stands out with its quadrangular shape, large windows and rounded arcs, unique in the Penedès.
 This is considered to be one of the first examples of Catalan architecture, subject to the cannons of the Gothic.

 Transport: Rodalies line C4 (Manresa – St. Vicenç de Calders, Stop Sant Sadurní d’Anoia)

 Are you planning a trip to Barcelona and looking for somewhere to stay?
 Why not take a look at the available apartment rentals on our website!
 Please feel free to contact us if you have any questions.